-- Amazon's "Prime Early Access Sale" kicked off Tuesday.
+- Amazon's "Prime Early Access Sale" kicks off Oct.
+11.

-- Here's a look at some of the best deals being offered.
+- Here's a look at what's happening now.

-As part of the sale, the Fire 55-inch 4K Smart TV with hands-free Alexa is 80% off and some Echo devices are discounted by 55%, according to Amazon.
+Already, Amazon said the Fire 55-inch 4K Smart TV with hands-free Alexa would be 80% off and some Echo devices would be discounted by 55%.

-Beyond Amazon's own brands, other deals include half off earbuds, speakers and headphones from Sony and Bose, 50% off Hasbro toys, some laptops from Dell and HP marked down 35%, Solo Stove fire pits for 30% off, 30% off Hydro Flask water bottles and 15% off Peloton bikes.
-CNBC's Select has a full roundup of best early Amazon Prime Day deals.
+Beyond Amazon's own brands, other deals include half off earbuds, speakers and headphones from Sony and Bose, some laptops from Dell and HP marked down 35%, Solo Stove fire pits for 30% off and 15% off Peloton bikes.
+(NBC's Select has a full roundup of best early Amazon Prime Day deals to shop now.)

 "They will try to hit all of the big holiday gifts: home decor, apparel, name brand accessories and toys, toys, toys," said Casey Runyan, managing editor at online discount marketplace Brad's Deals.